AI, progress & app workflow

 What to do next

-For "How to use routine adjustment without turning progress into pressure", choose one low-pressure action: review completion and comfort before judging appearance.
-Use the related Orena guide for "How to use routine adjustment without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use routine adjustment without turning progress into pressure" is whether the reader can use official Orena facts when the product question matters with less uncertainty.
+For "Progress use: routine adjustment", choose one low-pressure action: review completion and comfort before judging appearance.
+Use the related Orena guide for "Progress use: routine adjustment" when you want app support for that action.
+The useful signal for "Progress use: routine adjustment" is whether the reader can use official Orena facts when the product question matters with less uncertainty.

 Evidence boundary